 - Allows you to compare materials that fit your application criteria such as IPC revisions, slash numbers, Tg, Dk, and lead-free compatibility

 Eric Bogatin continues, ”In the two cases studied, the line width was 3 mil, and the dielectric thickness was adjusted so that for the two different dielectric constants, the line impedance was the same.
 From these curves, it can be seen that if the routing pitch is crosstalk constrained, the lower dielectric constant of the HDI material system may allow a board to shrink up to 28 percent.

 For coupled lengths less than the saturation length, the magnitude of the near-end voltage noise will scale with length.
 The saturation length will depend on the rise time.
 For a rise time of 1 nanosecond, the saturation length with an effective dielectric constant of 2.5 is about 7.6 inches, which would include many of the traces in a small card application.
 The relative coupled near-end noise would be given by:

 Eric Bogatin further states, “If the entire board is HDI, rather than just a few outer layers, controlling the return path can be a bigger challenge than in through-hole boards.”
 See the case study on designing an HDI board with 0.4 and 0.65mm BGAs to learn how we accomplished proper grounding for a 0.4mm BGA with high pins.

-Key Takeaways by Eric Bogatin:
+Key takeaways by Eric Bogatin

-- Providing a continuous return path.
+- Providing a continuous return path

-- Engineering controlled impedance interconnects.
+- Engineering controlled impedance interconnects

-- Managing reflection noise with terminations.
+- Control reflection noise with terminations

 In conjunction with a through-hole core, HDI interconnects can be incredibly valuable.”